 9. Salad- This is usually the first thing people think of when they think of gluten free dinner.
 You can make any kind of salad you like.
 However, my favorite is lettuce with tomatoes, canned tuna, olives, avocado, sprouts, boiled egg, and some red onion.

 10. Rice Pile Ups This is similar to the baked potato idea only you use brown rice preferably or you could use white rice and then add the toppings.Did this help you?
-If so, I would greatly appreciate a comment and a share on Facebook, twitter, linkedin, pinterest, or google plus.
+If so, I would greatly appreciate a comment and a share on Facebook, twitter, linkedin, or pinterest.